KLVN/MediasiteDownloader/README.md

 5. Download begins

 ## Known issues
+* Slides are not downloaded.
+This script can only download video files that are available in  MP4 format.
+By default Mediasite is taking a "screenshot" every few seconds and stores literally hundreds of images during a lecture.
+Due to limitiations these images can't be converted into a video stream.
+However, your lecturer/Mediasite operator can change this setting to have two separate video streams - one for the camera and one for the slides - so you may ask them :)
+If a _Vodcast_ is available, you can also download it with this script.
+A _Vodcast_ is one video file that combines multiple sources, like different cameras and slides.
+Unfortunately, these _Vodcasts_ are pretty rare, although they are the best solution if you want to store files locally IMHO.
 * Firefox: Video is opening in browser instead of downloading it.
 Due to security reasons it's not possible to download files from cross-origins.
 You have to download it manually via right-click, "Save as...".